MTstateIntroStats/IntroStatActivitiesHybrid/_book/07-L01-quantitative-wrapup.md

 ### Confidence interval {-}

-We will use the `one_mean_CI()` function in R (in the `catstats` package) to simulate the bootstrap distribution of sample mean differences and calculate a confidence interval.
+We will use the `one_mean_CI()` function in R (in the `catstats` package) to simulate a bootstrap distribution of sample means and calculate a confidence interval.

 13. Using bootstrapping and the provided R script file, find a 98\% confidence interval.
 Fill in the missing values/numbers in the `one_mean_CI()` function to create the 98\% confidence interval.
-Highlight and run lines 37--40.

 ``` r